micah686/VnManager/Notes.md

-- $1: The colour theme does not save upon program exit.
-The colour defaults to light blue when I open the program.
 - $1: I don't know if you plan on supporting collection .exes, where it has 3 VNs tied to one .exe